dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 categories: redis
 ---

-comScore uses combination of IP and UserAgent to calculate monthly unique visitors and determine website ranking.
-One of the first projects where I used Redis many years ago required using this methodology and make split second decision in our code whether a particular visitor was new or not.
+On a recent project we had to develop a process to  de-dupe events from our web log files as we were processing them through a data pipeline.
+We decided to use a hash of IP & UserAgent combination to "uniquely" identify users responsible for the events and temporarily stored data in Redis.

 * TOC
 {:toc}

 ### Storing hash of IP & UserAgent are separate Redis keys

-On a recent project we had to do something very similar to de-dupe events from our log files as were processing them through a data pipeline.
-We used a combination of IP & UserAgent to "uniquely" identify events and stored data in Redis for 15 minutes.

 Here is a sample Python code implementing this logic.
 It generates "random" IPs and UserAgents, hashes the combination and checks if it exists in Redis as a separate key.
 If the key exits, it returns False (dupe).
-Otherwise it creates a key (with 15 minutes TTL), increments a **new_event** counter and returns True (new event).
-To force "dupe" events we defined a small array of UserAgents and limited IP ranges.
+Otherwise it creates a key (with 900 seconds TTL per our time window requirements), increments a **new_event** counter and returns True (new event).
+To force "dupe" events this code uses a small array of UserAgents and limited IP ranges.

 {% highlight python %}
 import redis